What is project manager job satisfaction in 2025?

-What’s the real state of project manager job satisfaction?
+That’s the big question for uncovering the state of project manager job satisfaction.

 Do you find yourself sitting with the dreaded “Sunday scaries” debating going to work tomorrow at all?
 Or maybe you love some parts of your job, but others… not so much.
 It can be so hard to tell if you’re in the wrong field or just working at the wrong job or with the wrong people.